TanyaSony/Tick-Tack-Toe/README.md

 # Tick-Tack-Toe
 Tick Tack Toe game for 2 players with proper user input validations and replay.
+This is a beginner friendly python code for absolute beginers.